stnolting/neorv32-freertos/README.md

 GPTMR IRQ Tick
 ```

+> [!TIP]
-:bulb: Alternatively, you can also use the processor's on-chip debugger to upload the application via the
+> Alternatively, you can also use the processor's on-chip debugger to upload the application via the
 generated `main.elf` file.

 5. If you have GHDL installed you can also run the demo in simulation using the processor's default